-Airway suctioning is a way of removing excess mucus from the back of the throat and upper airway by insertion of a catheter or Yankeur via the mouth and application of suction to clear the secretions.
-Many problems can cause too much mucus to collect in the airway and clearing these may help you or your relative to breathe better.
+Airway suctioning is a way of removing excess mucus from the back of the throat and upper airway by insertion of a catheter via the nose or mouth or Yankeur via the mouth, and application of suction to clear the secretions.
+Many problems can cause too much mucus to collect in the airway and clearing these may help your child to breathe better.